lukehatcher/porcelainjs/README.md

 ## Use case

-One use case (the one that inspired this package) was a Node.js script that performs very specific codemods on specific files.
+One use case (the one that inspired this package) is a Node.js script that performs very specific code modifications on predefined files.
 I wanted a simple way to check that certain files did not have unsaved/unstaged changes before letting the script run.

 ## Import